ManicMiners/docs/_pages/Events.md

 |shake|[shake:1.0]|The player's camera shakes with magnitude 1.0.
 The magnitude has no limit.|
 |save|[save:SomeUnitVariable]|Saves the last unit who activated a trigger into a variable.
 Can be combined with walk/drive/enter triggers for example.|

-*Drilling will get fixed later to check that the tile can actually be drilled.

-**If you place a wall on top of a miner or vehicle, they will just phase through the ground.
+?> __*__ Drilling will get fixed later to check that the tile can actually be drilled. <br>__**__ If you place a wall on top of a miner or vehicle, they will just phase through the ground.
 This behaviour will be updated in the future to simply bury them until they are dug out.

 ## Player interaction
-> <span style="color:#FF0000">These events interact directly with the player and should be used with caution.</span>
+!> These events interact directly with the player and should be used with caution.

 |Event|Syntax|Description|
 |---|---|---|